merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ### Inspect gene clusters

-Every gene cluster contains one or more amino acid sequence from one or more genome.
-In some cases, they may contains multiples genes from a single genome (multi copy gene).
+Every gene cluster contains one or more amino acid sequences from one or more genomes.
+In some cases, they may contain multiple genes from a single genome (i.e., multi-copy genes).
 You can use your mouse and select a gene cluster on the interface, right-click and select `Inspect gene cluster`:

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_05.png" width=50 %}

-It will open a new tab with the multi sequence alignment of the amino acid sequences:
+It will open a new tab with the multisequence alignment of the amino acid sequences in the cluster:

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_06.png" width=80 %}

 {:.notice-alt}
 If you want to know more about the amino acid coloring, you can check [this blog post](https://merenlab.org/2018/02/13/color-coding-aa-alignments/) by Mahmoud Yousef.
-In brief the colors represent the amino-acid properties (like polar, cyclic) and its conservancy in the alignment.
+In brief, the colors represent the amino acid properties (like polar, cyclic) and their conservancy in the alignment.

-If you click on one of the gene-caller number you will get some information about the gene:
+If you click on one of the gene caller ID numbers you will get some information about that gene:

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_07.png" width=80 %}

-From there you can learn about the functional annotation, if any.
-You can also retrieve the amino acid sequence, start some BLAST.
+From there you can learn about its functional annotations, if any.
+You can also retrieve the amino acid sequence and start some BLAST commands on the NCBI servers.

 ### Bin and summarize a pangenome

-Looking at individual genes cluster is great, but not very practical to summarize large selection of gene clusters.
-Fortunately for you, you can select gene cluster in the main interface and create "bins" which you can rename with meaningfully.
+Looking at individual genes clusters is great, but not very practical to summarize a large selection of gene clusters.
+Fortunately for you, you can select gene clusters in the main interface and create {% include ARTIFACT name="bin" text="'bins'" %} which you can meaningfully rename.
 In the next screenshot, I have selected the core genome, the near core, the accessory genome of *Trichodesmium erythraeum * and *Trichodesmium thiebautii*, and all the singleton gene clusters.

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_08.png" width=80 %}

-Once you are happy with your bins, don't forget to save them into a collection.
-Just like the 'state' saves the current settings for the figure, the collections keep your selection of items, here gene clusters.
-You can save as many collection as you want and the collection called `default` will always appears when you start the interactive interface with {% include PROGRAM name="anvi-display-pan" %}.
+Once you are happy with your bins, don't forget to save them into a {% include ARTIFACT name="collection" %}.
+Just like the 'state' saves the current settings for the figure, the 'collection' stores your selection of items, here gene clusters.
+You can save as many collections as you want, and the collection called `default` will always appear when you start the interactive interface with {% include PROGRAM name="anvi-display-pan" %}.

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_09.png" width=80 %}

-Now that we have some meaningful bins, it is time to make sense of their content by either using the command line {% include PROGRAM name="anvi-summarize" %} or select `Generate a static summary page` in the "Bins" tab of the interface.
+Now that we have some meaningful bins, it is time to make sense of their content by either using the program {% include PROGRAM name="anvi-summarize" %}, or selecting `Generate a static summary page` in the "Bins" tab of the interface.

 Here is how you would do it with the command line (note that I named my collection "default"):